A mathematical theory of topological invariants of quantum lattice systems: Introduction

-The primary goal of this paper is provide a proper mathematical framework for the constructions of \cite{ThoulessHall,LocalNoether,Berry_Thouless} and to interpret topological invariants of gapped states as lattice analogs of 't Hooft anomalies in Quantum Field Theory.
-The secondary goal is to generalize the construction in various directions.
-In particular, we show how to define topological invariants of lattice spin systems living on well-behaved subsets of the lattice.
-This generalization makes explicit that the invariants take values in a vector space which is determined by the asymptotic geometry of the subset.
+In this paper, we develop a mathematical framework for defining invariants of gapped quantum lattice systems with Lie symmetries.
+In particular, we place the constructions of \cite{ThoulessHall,LocalNoether,Berry_Thouless} on a more conceptual footing.
+A secondary goal is to generalize the construction in various directions.
+For example, we show how to define topological invariants of quantum lattice systems confined to well-behaved subsets of $\RR^n$.
+This generalization makes explicit that the invariants take values in a vector space which is determined by the large-scale geometry of the subset.